State Archives of Serbia: Archives and collections

-Kept documents

-Majority of old archival materials in the Archive date from the 19th century, but there are some which are even older.
+Majority of old archival materials in the State Archives of Serbia date from the 19th century, but there are some which are even older.
 One historical record of great importance is the record of the Privileged Serbian municipality in Buda (documents from 1696 onward).
 The oldest document preserved in the Archive is the Visoki Dečani founding charter from 1330.
 Other notable documents are also kept in the Archive, including: documents issues by Karađorđe, Constitution of Principality of Serbia, Law on Proclamation of Kingdom of Serbia, tanners guild law proclaimed by Arsenije III Crnojević and others.

-Building of the Archive
+Building of the State Archives of Serbia

-The building was erected in 1928 according to a project by Nikolai Krasnov.
+The building which houses the State Archives of Serbia was erected in 1928 according to a project by Nikolai Krasnov.
 He emigrated from Russian Empire and worked for the Ministry of Architecture in the Kingdom of Yugoslavia.
 It is a one floor monumental building, in the shape of the letter "T", which is set upside down.
-The building is located at Karnegijeva Street No. 2.
+The building is located at 2 Karnegijeva Street.